Kennetsu/toki-pona/basic-english.md

  - get: kama jo
  - give: pana
  - go: tawa
- - keep
+ - keep: awen
  - let
  - make: pali
  - put
- - seem
+ - seem: lukin
  - take
  - be
  - do
  - have: jo
  - say: toki
- - see
+ - see: lukin
- - send
+ - send: pana
  - may
  - will
  - about